-20. Vacancies
+22. Vacancies

-If, for any reason, an arbitrator is unable to perform the duties of the office, the AAA may, on proof satisfactory to it, declare the office vacant.
-Vacancies shall be filled in accordance with these rules.

-In the event of a vacancy of any arbitrator prior to the commencement of the arbitration hearings, a replacement arbitrator shall be selected in the same manner and in accordance with the rules under which the original arbitrator was selected.

-In the event of a vacancy of a neutral arbitrator after the hearings have commenced, the remaining arbitrator or arbitrators may continue with the hearing and determination of the controversy, unless the parties agree otherwise.
+If for any reason an arbitrator is unable to perform the duties of the office, the AAA may, on proof satisfactory to it, declare the office vacant.
+Vacancies shall be filled in accordance with the applicable provisions of these rules.
+In the event of a vacancy in a panel of neutral arbitrators after the hearings have commenced, the remaining arbitrator or arbitrators may continue with the hearing and determination of the controversy, unless the parties agree otherwise.